Moulden, Northern Territory

 Moulden is an outer-city suburb of Palmerston, Australia.
 It is 24.9 km southeast of the Darwin CBD by road, about 16 km as the crow flies.
 Its local government area is the City of Palmerston.
+It is on the traditional Country and waterways of the Larrakia people.

 Moulden is bounded by Tilston Avenue in the north, Temple Terrace in the east, to the south is Chung Wah Terrace and Elrundie Avenue in the west.

-Moulden is named after Beaumont Arnold Moulden, who was a representative in the Legislative Council of South Australia.
+Moulden is named after Beaumont Arnold Moulden, who was a representative in the Legislative Council of South Australia, who co-acquired land in the area in 1871.